Jasper County, Indiana: History

 In 1836 all the area north of the Kankakee River was partitioned from Jasper as Porter County.
-By 1837 preparations were being made to create the Jasper County governing structure, with a county commission being elected that year.
+By 1837 preparations were made to create the Jasper County governing structure, with a county commission elected that year.
 They first met in January 1838 at the house of Robert Alexander in present-day Benton County.
-After that, the pro tem county seat was designated as the residence of George W. Spitler, in present-day Iroquois Township, Newton County, where the first meeting was held in March 1839.
-The official date of formation of the Jasper County government is given as 15 March 1838.
+After that, the pro tem county seat was designated as the residence of George W. Spitler, in present-day Iroquois Township, Newton County and the first meeting was held in March 1839.
+The official date of formation of the Jasper County government is given as March 15, 1838.

 Jasper County was named for Sgt.
 William Jasper, a famous scout for the Continental Army during the American Revolutionary War.
 Jasper became famous in 1776, during the bombardment of Fort Moultrie, for erecting a new flagstaff under fire after the American flag had been shot down.
 Jasper was killed during the Siege of Savannah in 1779.
 Jasper County's twin county, Newton County, was named after Jasper's friend and comrade, John Newton.

-A state legislature act dated 29 January 1839 caused the consolidation of Jasper and Newton, with Jasper retaining the name, and Newton (for the time being) being erased, and the consolidated area being seated at the Falls of the Iroquois River, with the name of Newton (the community's name was changed to Rensselaer in 1844).
+A state legislature act dated January 29, 1839, caused the consolidation of Jasper and Newton, with Jasper retaining the name, and Newton being removed, and the consolidated area being seated at the Falls of the Iroquois River, with the name of Newton (the community's name was changed to Rensselaer in 1844).
 In 1840 the county of Benton was formed from Jasper's area.
 In 1859 the county of Newton was revived but with smaller area than before, leaving Jasper in its present form.

 The Civil War

 As early as 1825, the majority of the population were against slavery.
 By the time of the War, Jasper County was one of the few counties of Indiana that had a military organization under the law of 1855.
 The war greatly affected Jasper County when 935 soldiers were enlisted on behalf of the Union.
-This was considered an impressive amount at the time with the average population around 5,000.
+This was considered an impressive amount at the time, with the average population around 5,000.
 Although there were several companies from Indiana, the 9th Indiana Infantry Regiment produced Robert H. Milroy, the "Gray Eagle of the Army".
 Milroy became famous for suppressing Confederate mountain rangers, which caused the Confederate Congress to declare a $100,000 bounty on his head.
 The 9th Indiana Infantry Regiment became known for its involvement in the Battle of Philippi, one of the earliest battles of the Civil War at Laurel Hill (now known as Laurel Mountain).
 In comparing the proportions of men able to fight, Indiana contributed more soldiers than any other state to the Union.